 Governmental funds include all activities that provide general governmental services that are not business-type activities.
 Governmental funds can include the General Fund, special revenue funds, debt service funds, capital project funds, and permanent funds.
-The School District reports the following funds as "major" governmental funds:
+The School District reports the following funds as major governmental funds:

-- The General Fund is the primary operating fund because it accounts for all financial resources used to provide government services other than those specifically assigned to another fund. - 2017 Capital Projects Fund This fund is used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for the purchase of buses and building improvements.
-The fund operates until the purpose for which it was created is accomplished - Debt Fund This fund is used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on long-term debt.
+- The General Fund is the primary operating fund because it accounts for all financial resources used to provide government services other than those specifically assigned to another fund. - 2017 and 2020 Capital Projects funds These funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for the purchase of buses and building improvements.
+These funds operate until the purpose for which they were created is accomplished - Debt Fund This fund is used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on long-term debt.